georgeus19/klofan-docs/website/docs/concepts/design/architecture.md

-The only exception is when the essence of an analyzer or a recommender is dependent on a external system such as recommending based on full-text search using an information retrieval system such as Elasticsearch [@elasticsearch-web].
+The only exception is when the essence of an analyzer or a recommender is dependent on a external system such as recommending based on full-text search using an information retrieval system such as [Elasticsearch](https://www.elastic.co/elasticsearch).
 However, analyses from such an analyzer are still always sent to Analyses Store describing, for example, the full-text index name that a recommender should use.